Recycling Solutions for Vertex Coloring Heuristics: Introduction

-The \VC\ problem is often tackled by solving the \kCol\ problem iteratively.
-The iterative scheme is described as follows; starting from an appropriate integer $k$, we search for a legal $k$-coloring.
-If it is found, then we decrease $k$ by one and solve the \kCol\ problem again.
-The process is repeated until a termination condition is satisfied.
-Finally, it outputs a legal $k$-coloring with the smallest $k$ among those found by then.
+When it comes to heuristics, the \VC\ problem is often tackled by $k$-fixed strategies.
+In a $k$-fixed strategy, starting from an appropriate integer $k$, we search for a legal $k$-coloring, decreasing $k$ one by one, until a termination condition is satisfied.
+To make $k$ small quickly, it is demanded to solve the \kCol\ problem as fast as possible.
+Warm start should be effective for this purpose in practice~\cite{KN.2013}, that is, a ``good'' initial solution should be fed to the algorithm.
+The quality of an initial solution is evaluated by a penalty function that estimates how far a $k$-coloring is from the legality (e.g., the number of conflicting edges).

-A typical heuristic algorithm for the \kCol\ problem searches a solution space that contains illegal $k$-colorings as well as legal $k$-colorings, or that contains partial $k$-colorings.
-As a clue of the solution search, the algorithm uses a penalty function that evaluates a solution by how far it is from the legality.
-Whether a legal $k$-coloring is found quickly or not heavily depends on an initial solution, or of an initial population of solutions.

-\paragraph{Proposal.} In the present paper, we propose a simple but effective method, named the {\em recycle method\/}, for generating an initial solution for the \kCol\ problem.
-Suppose solving the \kCol\ problem after a legal $(k+1)$-coloring is found.
-The proposed method generates an initial solution by modifying this legal $(k+1)$-coloring.
-More precisely, it chooses some of the $k+1$ colors and then recolors all vertices that have the chosen colors so that one of the $k+1$ colors disappears from graph.
-Consequently, we have a $k$-coloring although it must be illegal in general.
-We use it as an initial solution of a heuristic algorithm for the \kCol\ problem.
+In the present paper, we highlight a simple but effective method, which we call the {\em recycle method\/}, for generating an initial solution for the \kCol\ problem.
+The recycle method generates an initial solution by modifying the legal $(k+1)$-coloring that has been found.
+More precisely, it chooses some of the $k+1$ colors and then recolors all vertices that have the chosen colors so that one of the $k+1$ colors disappears from the graph.
+Consequently, we have a $k$-coloring, although it must be illegal in general.
+We use it as an initial solution of the algorithm for the \kCol\ problem.

-\paragraph{Related studies.} To determine the ``first'' initial solution, we may employ various constructive algorithms in the literature such as a random coloring, a greedy method (called SEQ in \cite{M.2004}), \Dsatur~\cite{B.1979}, \Rlf~\cite{L.1979}, \Danger~\cite{GPR.1996}, and GRASP~\cite{LM.2001}.
-However, most of the previous studies hardly pay attention to how to generate an initial solution for the \kCol\ problem during the iterative scheme; they utilize a random $k$-coloring or a simple greedy method.
-For example, Lewis et al.~\cite{LTMG.2012} stated that ``the method of initial solution generation is not critical'' in \Tabucol's performance, where \Tabucol~\cite{HW.1987} is a well-known tabu search algorithm in the literature.
-We claim that, however, it could draw critical difference in many instances.

-In previous studies, an initial solution is constructed randomly or by the greedy method from scratch, where the legal $(k+1)$-coloring that has been found is ignored.
-The fewer $k$ becomes, the poorer initial solutions must be generated because the \kCol\ problem tends to be harder when $k$ gets close to the chromatic number~\cite{M.2018}.
-Existing algorithms dispose of a legal $(k+1)$-coloring, as it were, which is precious itself especially when $k$ is small to some extent.
-The recycle method makes use of it to generate an initial solution.
-Although the idea is simple, the recycle method accelerates improvement of the color number significantly, especially in an early stage of the iterative scheme.
-Moreover, \Tabucol\ with the recycle method can achieve a smaller color number than \Tabucol\ with the greedy initial solution generator.